Courses

 Credit hours to be arranged.

 Students in the sociology track must take at least one course (more if determined by their advisors) in advanced sociological methods before proceeding with their masters paper.
-For a list of all the advanced methods courses available at Georgia Tech, click here.
+A list of all the advanced methods courses at Georgia Tech is available.
 The precise course chosen will depend on student need.